 Moving to Tunisia

-Tunisia, located on Africa’s Mediterranean Coast, is home to thousands of expats, most of whom are from France, Italy or Malta.
+Tunisia, located on Africa’s Mediterranean Coast, is home to a large community of expats, many of whom are from France, Italy or Spain.
 Due to the country’s history of migration, invasion and occupation, as well as its location at the crossroads of the Mediterranean, Africa and the Arab world, Tunisia is home to a unique blend of peoples and cultures.

 Expats moving to Tunisia will find a fascinating, vibrant and culturally rich country and will enjoy the pleasant lifestyle that Tunisia has to offer.